foreverdyz/Parallel-Simplex-Projection/src/test/README.md

 - Benchmark runtime for the weighted simplex projection with the input vector $d$ in $N(0,1)$ and size of $10^8$ and the weight $w$ in$U[0,1]$;
 - Benchmark runtime for the weighted $\ell_1$ ball projection with the same setting as the weighted simplex projection;
 - Benchmark runtime for the parity polytope projection with the input vector $d$ in $U[1,2]$ and size of $10^8-1$;
-- Implemented Lasson method for two Real-world datasets: [kdd2010](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2010%20(algebra)) and [kdd2012](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2012).
+- Implemented Lasson method for two real-world datasets: [kdd2010](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2010%20(algebra)) and [kdd2012](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2012).

 ## Language